microsmt/Bing-feeder/README.md

 # What is Bing feeder?
 The Bing feeder is a sprocket-driven feeder with closed-loop control.
-It was designed for the MicroSMT PNPv3, but it uses a simple high-level pulse trigger, so it can be directly controlled via OpenPnP’s ReferenceAutoFeeder.
+It was designed for the MicroSMT PNPv3,  it uses a simple high-level pulse trigger, so it can be directly controlled via OpenPnP’s ReferenceAutoFeeder.
 Therefore, it is suitable for all types of PNP machines.

 ![image](https://github.com/microsmt/Bing-feeder/blob/main/picture30.jpg)